 Since 2016, the Firebots have also extended to starting and coaching FIRST Lego League Jr (FLL Jr) teams with elementary school students from Don Callejon Elementary.
 These elementary students are tasked with designing a motorized lego modeland completing a research project and presentation related to the theme of the year.
 These students have now graduated to FLL and will be pursuing FLL during the fall season.

 As of 2019, the Firebots have extended to founding and coaching three First Tech Challenge (FTC) teams with high school students from Fremont High School.
 These high school students are challenged to design, build, program, and operate robots to compete in a head-to-head challenge in an alliance format.
 They competed in two competitions each in the fall season of 2019.
-As of 2020, we have further expanded our FTC program to three teams.

 2019 - 2020

 Global Innovations Award - NASA Qualifier Event (Team 44882)

 Project Award - NASA Qualifier Event (Team 44882)

 2015 - 2016

 Championship Award - Peninsula Qualifier Event (Team 16154)